 Ease of Use

-You don’t want to have to employ a developer each time you want to make changes.
-Equally, you don’t want to confused customers with poor navigation.
+You do not want to have to employ a developer each time you want to make changes.
+Equally, you do not want to confuse customers with poor navigation.
 A dated appearance can put off buyers who are used to a modern, slick experience.

 Our reviews look at the back-end administration, the shopping process, and the overall design of the finished store.